PhDinTimeManagement/HKPolyU-COMP4423-CV-GrpProject-Object-Detection-Counter/Development_Record/Dataset Versions/Dataset_V5/Dataset_V5_README.txt

 Used in 4.30 Model Version 1

-V3 Contains with augmented 400*70%*3 Photos
+V5 contains with augmented 400*70%*3 photos for model training

 ***Important Update***
 Why we have Dataset version 5?